 You will love millet flour's undertones in breakfast pancakes, cookies, pizza dough, and bread.

 A highly nutritious South American pseudocereal, amaranth can be made into a nutty and earthy-flavored flour.
 It is great for baking recipes, such as breads and cakes, or for preparing delicate porridges.

 Closely related to quinoa, amaranth is a good source of complete protein, fiber, and calcium.
 A good place to start is mixing amaranth flour with other gluten-free flours or using it to replace 25% of wheat flour.

-To put amaranth flour to good use, make these amaranth chocolate truffles, amaranth carrot flatbread, amaranth carrot cake pancakes, or amaranth chickpea brownie.
+To put amaranth flour to good use, make these amaranth chocolate truffles, amaranth carrot flatbread, amaranth carrot cake pancakes (not 100% gluten-free), or amaranth chickpea brownie.

 6. Lupin Flour